jcatlos/BigCSV/README.md

 ## Usage
 The utility takes arguements via the standrd input.
 To create and use a script, just write it down to a text file and launch the utility by `BigCSV < [file_name]`.

+> **Note:** All tables are stored only in memory.
+Therefore any modifications performed by changing output attributes or using the `UPDATE` are not saved.
+If you wish to save them, use the `SELECT` command with the `INTO` clause to save the chnges into a file which can be then loaded as a separate table.

 Command are always ended by a semicolon `;`.
 All tokens are divided by any whitespace.
 A token containing a whitespoace must be inside double quotes `"`.

+> **Note:** The command parsing process  commands until the next `;` before any text processing happens.
+This results in the inability to use the semicolon character in the shell environment.

 If an error is encountered while parsing a command, no changes to the tables happen.

-> **Note:** All tables are stored only in memory.
-Therefore any modifications performed by changing output attributes or using the `UPDATE` are not saved.
-If you wish to save them, use the `SELECT` command with the `INTO` clause to save the chnges into a file which can be then loaded as a separate table.

 ### Paths
 When using a path, use `/` as directory separator, even on Windows.
 Also note that the executable is located in the `build` directory.
 Relative paths are acceptable.